-The Dean of Students should be consulted whenever reasonably possible before making a determination that members of the Community are indeed violating the principles of this Policy.
+The Dean of Student Experience should be consulted whenever reasonably possible before making a determination that members of the Community are indeed violating the principles of this Policy.

 Community members, in the course of their actions, violate this Policy if they:

 - Unreasonably infringe on the rights of other Community members to engage in open expression, Protest, and Dissent.